-According to Boaz Ruth is strong and heroic in the face of danger… and all of Boaz’s people within the town of Bethlehem know it!
+According to Boaz, Ruth was strong and heroic in the face of danger… and all of Boaz’s people within the town of Bethlehem knew it!
 But how?

 When Boaz had finished eating and drinking and was in good spirits, he went over to lie down at the far end of the grain pile.
 Ruth approached quietly, uncovered his feet and lay down.
 In the middle of the night something startled the man; he turned—and there was a woman lying at his feet!

 “I am your servant Ruth,” she said.
 “Spread the corner of your garment over me, since you are a guardian-redeemer of our family.”

 “The Lord bless you, my daughter,” he replied.
 “This kindness is greater than that which you showed earlier: You have not run after the younger men, whether rich or poor.
 And now, my daughter, don’t be afraid.
 I will do for you all you ask.
 All of my people in the town know that you are a woman of chayil.
 Although it is true that I am a guardian-redeemer of our family, there is another who is more closely related than I. Stay here for the night, and in the morning if he wants to do his duty as your guardian-redeemer, good; let him redeem you.
 But if he is not willing, as surely as the Lord lives I will do it.
 Lie here until morning.”